All Products

 DelaySeconds: 0 # The message latency, in seconds.

-Priority: 1 # The priority of the MNS queue.
+Priority: 1 # The priority of the SMQ queue.

 • Wait-for-callback mode

-In the task step, pattern: waitForCallback indicates the wait-for-callback mode.
-In this mode, Serverless workflow sends a message to the {queue-name} queue specified in resourceArn.
-After the message is sent, the step suspends and waits for a callback.
-The task executor needs to use the corresponding task token to call back Serverless workflow.
-If the callback result indicates that the call to ReportTaskSuccceeded is successful, the task step is successful.
-If the callback result indicates that the ReportTaskFailed operation was called, the step fails or is retried based on the retry configuration.
+In the task step, pattern: waitForCallback specifies the wait-for-callback mode.
+Serverless Workflow sends a message to the queue specified by {queue-name} in resourceArn.
+After the message is sent, the task step suspends and waits for a callback.
+The task executor needs to use the corresponding task token to call back Serverless Workflow.
+If the callback result indicates that the call to the ReportTaskSuccceeded operation is successful, the task step is successful.
+If the callback result indicates that the ReportTaskFailed operation was called, the task step fails or is retried based on the retry configurations.

 version: v1